Porco-Rosso/Butane-userscript/README.md

-At the moment it only runs on a new page refresh.
-Content loaded by ajax, doesn't get the button added.
+At the moment only works on Stream page.

 <h4>Installation Instructions:</h4>